A Coinductive Approach to Proof Search through Typed Lambda-Calculi: Final remarks

-Surely other case studies are needed in order to test the comprehensiveness of the approach, although it is easy to anticipate that our main theorem, about the equivalence of representations, rests on the subformula property of the object logic.
-We preferred to explore a simple case study (proof search in $LJT$) in order separate the complexities of the proposed approach for proof search from the complexities of the object logic.
-In future work (see below) we plan to explore further the approach over the same case study, before moving to richer logics.
-On the other hand, given the bijection between our $\ol$-terms and beta-normal, eta-long lambda-terms, and given the Curry-Howard isomorphism, search problems in $LJT$ correspond to inhabitation problems in the simply-typed lambda-calculus, and so, for the study of the latter kind of problems, our level of generality may already prove useful.
+In order to test the comprehensiveness of our approach, we have already successfully applied it to the case of full intuitionistic propositional logic as described in~\cite{DBLP:conf/types/SantoM020} (actually even via a more elaborate polarized intuitionistic logic~\cite{JESENTCS17}), developing coinductive and finitary representations of the full solution spaces, establishing their equivalence and obtaining decidability of inhabitation in a form that is analogous to the predicate $\nbinfsymb_\emptyset\circ\finrepsymb$ of Lemma~\ref{lem:decide-fin-inhab} (and that thus factors through a recursive predicate on finitary expressions).
+As we anticipated, and similarly to this paper, the main theorem, establishing the equivalence of representations, rests on the subformula property of the object logic.
+In the present paper, we preferred to explore a simple case study (proof search in $\LJT$) in order separate the complexities of the proposed approach for proof search from the complexities of the object logic.